wasi-master/rich-rst/README.md

 ## Usage

-> Note: There are some aliases: RST, ReStructuredText, reStructuredText, RestructuredText
+> Note: There are some aliases: RST, reST, ReStructuredText, reStructuredText, RestructuredText

 ```python
 from rich_rst import RestructuredText